Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

-The original definition of Liouville sectors given in \cite{gps} makes it somewhat awkward to identify the structure group of a bundle of Liouville sectors, as it is not a priori manifest (though it is verifiable) that the standard notion of Liouville automorphism of $\Mliou$ is suitably compatible with certain sectorial data.
-It becomes even more awkward when one tries to define the bundle of Liouville sectors with \emph{corners} as in \cite{oh-tanaka-liouville-bundles}. which was the starting point of current investigation.
-In this paper, we introduce a more intrinsic definition but equivalent definition of Liouville sector which skirts this issue: We say it is more intrinsic in that our definition is closer to one in the sense of $G$-structures.
+The original definition of Liouville sectors given in \cite{gps,gps2} makes it somewhat clumsy to identify the structure group of a bundle of Liouville sectors with corners, and to define \emph{the bundle} of Liouville sectors with \emph{corners} as in \cite{oh-tanaka:liouville-bundles}: This is partly because not every defining condition related to the \emph{presymplectic geometry of the boundary} is manifestly invariant under the action of \emph{Liouville diffeomorphisms}.
+This was the starting point of current investigation.
+In this paper, we introduce a more intrinsic but equivalent definition of Liouville sector which skirts this issue: We say it is more intrinsic in that our definition is closer to one in the sense of $G$-structures.
 (See \cite{chern} or \cite[Chapter VII]{sternberg} for a general introduction to $G$-structures.)

+\begin{remark} It may be worthwhile to mention that in the original definition of Liouville sectors from \cite{gps,gps2} consideration of the product of Liouville sectors is somewhat clumsy and nontrivial which affects the discussion of K\"unneth-type functors.
+However it follows from our definition of $\sigma$-sectors that the product of two Liouville $\sigma$-sector canonically becomes a \emph{Liouville $\sigma$-sectors with corners}.
+(See Proposition \ref{prop:product} for the proof.)
+We refer readers to the discussion around \cite[Lemma 2.21]{gps} and \cite[Section 6]{gps2}, and to \cite{oh:gradient-sectorial} for some relevant discussion on the construction of monoidal property of wrapped Fukaya category. \end{remark}

 We start with our discussion of $M$ for the case without corners.